 Without pleading guilty in a plea agreement, defendants also can prevail in court with various meth charge defenses.

-Your meth defense lawyer’s defense against a meth charge can include challenging police testimony and the sufficiency of evidence.
-Also, if meth was legally prescribed by a healthcare provider, that is a defense.
+Your meth defense lawyer's defense against a meth charge can include challenging police testimony and the sufficiency of evidence.
+Also, if meth was legally prescribed by a healthcare provider, that can be a defense.

 Your meth defense lawyer also can challenge the constitutionality of the stop, search or interrogation which led to the arrest.
 For instance, if police performed a search without a warrant or probable cause, the evidence gained might be suppressed in court.